Liamoscarmccaffrey/ghostty-playground/README.md

 npm run dev
 ```

 Open `http://localhost:5173`.
-You need a BrowserPod API key in a `.env` file:
+A BrowserPod API key is required in a `.env` file:

 ```env
 VITE_BP_APIKEY=your_key_here